On the complexity of proximal gradient and proximal gradient-Newton-CG methods for \(\ell_1\)-regularized Optimization: Capped CG method

 \section{Capped CG method}

-The main loop of the Capped CG method~\cite{RNW20} consists of classical CG iterations while detecting the indefiniteness in the Hessian.
-We give details of Capped CG method for solving the regularized Newton equation~\eqref{eq:rnecopycopy} in Algorithm~\ref{alg:ccg}.
+The main loop of the Capped CG method~\cite{RNW20} consists of classical CG iterations while detecting indefiniteness in the Hessian.
+We provide the details of the Capped CG method for solving the regularized Newton equation~\eqref{eq:rnecopycopy} in Algorithm~\ref{alg:ccg}.
 The only difference between Algorithm~\ref{alg:ccg} and the Capped CG method presented in \cite{RNW20} is the value of \(\kappa^{cg}\) at line~\ref{line1} in Algorithm~\ref{alg:ccg}, which stems from the regularization term of Equation~\eqref{eq:rnecopycopy}.